Pillow Buying Guide

 Soft pillows with natural filling such as goose feather or down tend to be the best choice for back sleepers as these types align your neck and head perfectly, giving you the best night’s sleep.

 If you sleep on your stomach, your head should be in a lower position to avoid straining your neck while you sleep.
 If the pillow is too high your spine will not be in alignment with your neck which could cause problems when you wake up.
-A thinner, soft pillow is best for you as this reduces muscle tension and pressure on your neck.
+A pillow with soft support is recommended for you as this reduces muscle tension and pressure on your neck.

 Types of Fillings